What is the Fair Credit Reporting Act (FCRA)?

 There are additional rights provided by California.
 These include but are not limited to:

 - No arrest, indictment, information, misdemeanor complaint or conviction of a crime may be reported more than 7 years after the disposition, release or parole date.
 These records may also not be reported if pardoned or if the arrest, information, misdemeanor complaint or indictment did not result in a conviction.
+If you want a free analysis of your legal case then bankruptcy lawyer San Diego California will be your best option.

 - When a copy of your report is requested for employment, the employer not only must get written permission from you but must also provide the source of the report and allow you a copy of the report to be furnished from the agency at no charge.
+BLC Law Center is the bet San Diego Bankruptcy Law firm.

 These additional protections for Californians mainly come from the California Investigative Consumer Reporting Agencies Act which is more stringent than some FCRA requirements.